-- 999 for General Emergency
+• 999 for General Emergency

-- 991 for Police
+• 991 for Police

-- 993 for Fire.
+993 for Fire.

-Important Travel information[3]:
+Important Travel information[3, 4]:

-- A passport and visa are required to enter Zambia. - Passports must be valid for at least six months upon arrival and have at least three blank pages upon each entry. - Travelers transiting other countries on the way to Zambia, particularly South Africa, should refer to their Country Information pages for additional blank page requirements. - Zambian entry visas can be obtained online through the Department of Immigration's e-Services website or upon arrival at any port of entry.
+- A passport and outbound flight information is required to enter Zambia. - Visas are no longer required for US citizens. - Passports must be valid for at least six months upon arrival and have at least three blank pages upon each entry. - Travelers transiting other countries on the way to Zambia, particularly South Africa, should refer to their Country Information pages for additional blank page requirements. - Zambian entry visas can be obtained online through the Department of Immigration's e-Services website or upon arrival at any port of entry.
 Visit the Embassy of Zambia's website or the Department of Immigration's website for information on all types of visas and their costs, as well as the most current visa information. - You must carry the original or a certified copy of your passport and immigration permit at all times.
 Certified copies must be obtained from the office that issued the permit.
 If your passport is lost or stolen, visit the Zambian Department of Immigration to obtain a replacement entry permit before attempting to depart the country. - Departure Tax/Security Charge: U.S. citizens must pay an airport departure tax in local currency.
 This tax is included in the cost of international flight tickets.